greenelab/deep-review/manuscript.md

 The resulting dataset [@odFR7ptt] consisted of 112,120 frontal-view chest X-ray images from 30,805 patients, and each image was associated with one or more *text-mined* (weakly-labeled) pathology categories (e.g. pneumonia and cardiomegaly) or "no finding" otherwise.
 Further, Wang et al. [@PGi9g7yV] used this dataset with a unified weakly-supervised multi-label image classification framework, to detect common thoracic diseases.
 It showed superior performance over a benchmark using fully-labeled data.

+Another example of semi-automated label generation for hand radiograph segmentation employed positive mining, an iterative procedure that combines manual labeling with automatic processing [@jTh3Ds6m].
+First, the initial training set was created by manually labeling 100 of 12,600 unlabeled radiographs that were used to train a model and predict labels for the rest of the dataset.
+Then, poor quality predictions were discarded through manual inspection, the initial training set was expanded with the acceptable segmentations, and the process was repeated.
+This procedure had to be repeated six times to obtain good quality segmentation labeling for all radiographs, except for 100 corner cases that still required manual annotation.
+These annotations allowed accurate segmentation of all hand images in the test set and boosted the final performance in radiograph classification [@jTh3Ds6m].

 With the exception of natural image-like problems (e.g. melanoma detection), biomedical imaging poses a number of challenges for deep learning.
 Datasets are typically small, annotations can be sparse, and images are often high-dimensional, multimodal, and multi-channel.